zainnadeem/objc-BlackJack-ios-0616/README.md

 1. Refactor the `dealCardToPlayer` and `dealCardToHouse` methods into a single method that accepts a `FISBlackjackPlayer` argument and uses the same logic to deal to either player.

-2. Refactor the `playerTurn` and `houseTurn` methods into a single method that accepts ` FISBlackjackPlayer` argument and uses the same logic to offer a turn to both players.
+2. Refactor the `processPlayerTurn` and `processHouseTurn` methods into a single method that accepts ` FISBlackjackPlayer` argument and uses the same logic to offer a turn to both players.

 3. Refactor the `houseWins` method to accommodate the possibility of a "push" (when both the House and the Player have blackjack hands).
 Can you accomplish this while returning a `BOOL`? (*Probably not.*) Should the method still be called `houseWins` after you've changed the way it works?